Cultivating Multidisciplinary AI Workforce Development on iTiger GPU Cluster: Practices and Challenges: Integrating iTiger CI for Regional Research and Education

+\paragraph{Research Initiatives} To accelerate CI adoption in research, we established seed funding initiatives at UofM.
+Our first initiative TN Applied Artificial Intelligence Research (TNAIR)\footnote{\url{https://www.memphis.edu/research/impact/newsletter_2024/december24_stories/tnair_call_for_proposals.php}} aims to promote adoption in multiple scientific disciplines, including transportation~\cite{imran2024vrpddtvehicleroutingproblem}, health, and engineering~\cite{wu2025design}.
+Then, we launched a new initiative Communities of AI Research Scholars (CoAIRS)\footnote{\url{https://memphis.infoready4.com/CompetitionSpace/\#competitionDetail/1995132}} to accelerate integrations across five strategic domains: Healthcare, Manufacturing, Software, Logistics, and Higher Education, reflecting growing interdisciplinary demands for CI resources.

-\paragraph{Multi-disciplinary Research} The iTiger cluster supports a wide range of AI-related research fields, as evidenced by our user interest survey results (Figure \ref{fig:research}).
+\paragraph{Multi-disciplinary Research} iTiger supports a wide range of AI-related research fields, as evidenced by our user interest survey results (Figure~\ref{fig:research}).
 This cross-disciplinary usage pattern demonstrates the universal value of high-performance computing in modern research.
 The diverse applications of iTiger are reflected in actual user proposals spanning multiple domains.
 For example, iTiger CI supports AI-enhanced analysis of tumor progression prediction systems and next-generation AI-supported traffic control systems.
 Social science applications include analyzing trends in parental vaccine hesitancy on social media using natural language processing techniques, as well as projects examining mental health structures through computational methods.
-We have implemented specialized software stacks and toolchains, including domain-specific scientific computing libraries and analytical frameworks to maximize cluster resource utilization but also to provide a valuable platform for cultivating interdisciplinary research talent, enabling the University of Memphis to maintain competitiveness across multiple research frontiers while serving the broader academic community.
+We have implemented specialized software stacks and toolchains, including domain-specific scientific computing libraries and analytical frameworks, to maximize cluster resource utilization and provide a valuable platform for cultivating interdisciplinary research talent.
+In addition, iTiger supports local conservation efforts, such as a collaboration with Memphis Zoo to develop models for endangered species protection.